Categories

 When visiting the Hawaiian Islands, it’s not uncommon to try and fit in visits to more than one island.
 As such, this can mean figuring out how to allot your days.
 In our opinion, four days/three nights is the minimum you should set aside for Kauai.
 While it’s not a large island, nature shows off in a big way here.
 Our four-day agenda is rather action packed, so you could spread this out over six days if you have more time and desire a bit slower pace.

 Considering heading to Big Island?
-Check out our six-day itinerary to maximize your time adventuring around this large, diverse isle.
+Check out our one week itinerary to maximize your time adventuring around this large, diverse isle.

 written by Hannah